matthew-brett/greater-data-science/greater_data.md

 both at school and university.
 Schools now do earlier and more substantial teaching on hardware, code and algorithms.
-In the new UK computer science curriculum 'Pupils aged five to seven will be expected to "understand what algorithms are" and to "create and debug simple programs" [^bbc-curriculum].
+In the new UK computer science curriculum 'Pupils aged five to seven will be expected to "understand what algorithms are" and to "create and debug simple programs"' [^bbc-curriculum].
 The \$35 Raspberry Pi computer was designed to teach children in secondary school how to understand computers and program them, where the "Pi" is an explicit reference to Python, the main language used for coding on these